 We want to hear from you about this project:

-- The second Steering Committee meeting - a date in May will be determined and posted here.
+- The third Steering Committee meeting - a date in August will be determined and posted here.

 - A public open house will be held once further direction is established with the Steering Committee and additional outreach has occurred.
 A date will be posted here.